loganmarchione/loganmarchione.com/content/posts/2022/12/index.md

 I use Route53 for DNS, so I already had the correct IAM policy and access keys, so I was able to follow the [official documentation](https://cert-manager.io/docs/configuration/acme/dns01/route53/) and [this post](https://taco.moe/kubernetes-managed-tls-certificates-with-cert-manager) as well.

 ## Backups

+I'm running my K3s node on Proxmox, so I already have daily virtual machine backups setup via Proxmox.

+For file-level backups, Rancher's local path provisioner stores volumes in `/var/lib/rancher/k3s/storage/`.
+I'm going to end up writing a script that:

+1. stops K3s and all running pods
+1. uses `tar` and `zstd` to compress the entire `/var/lib/rancher/k3s/storage/` directory
+1. starts K3s and all pods
+1. moves the `filename.tar.zst` file offsite

 # Things I'm keeping an eye on